Core Group

 Ricarda Vidal

-Dr Ricarda Vidal is senior lecturer in cultural studies at the department of Culture, Media & Creative Industries, King’s College London.
+Dr Ricarda Vidal is a senior lecturer at the department of Culture, Media & Creative Industries, King’s College London.
 She is also a translator, curator and text-maker.
 She is the founder of Translation Games, a playful investigation of intersemiotic and multilingual translation.
-Together with Manuela Perteghella she curated the Arts-Council funded project “Talking Transformations: Home on the Move” and with artist Sam Treadaway she runs the book-work collaboration Revolve:R. Together with Madeleine Campbell she leads the AHRC-funded international network Experiential Translation: Meaning-Making, Engagement and Agency across Media in a Multimodal World.
-Recent publications include Translating across Sensory and Linguistic Borders: Intersemiotic Journeys between Media (with Madeleine Campbell, Palgrave 2019) and Home on the Move: Two poems go on a journey (with Manuela Perteghella, Parthian, 2019).
-She is the Hon.
-Treasurer of Cultural Literacy Everywhere and co-leads the special interest group “Intersemiotic Translation and Cultural Literacy” (with Madeleine Campbell).
+Together with Manuela Perteghella she curated the Arts-Council funded project Talking Transformations: Home on the Move and with artist Sam Treadaway she runs the book-work collaboration Revolve:R. Together with Madeleine Campbell she leads the AHRC-funded Experiential Translation Network, which was preceded by the SIG on Intersemiotic Translation.
+Recent publications include The Translation of Experience (2025), The Experience of Translation (2024), Translating across Sensory and Linguistic Borders (2019), all three with Madeleine Campbell and Home on the Move: Two poems go on a journey (with Manuela Perteghella, 2019).
+She acted as CLE’s Hon.
+Treasurer from 2018-2024.
+Since 2024 she has acted as Chairwoman for the CLRN together with Joanna Kosmalska.